zextras/tech-doc/source/suite/backup.rst

 newly installed server or if existing local backups must be migrated to the external storage.

-.. dropdown:: Configure on newly installed / uninitialized server
+.. card:: Configure on newly installed / uninitialized server

    If there the backup has not been initialized on the server, an Administrator can configure the external storage by running